 When?
 How much? >> casual involvement - during campaign

 These are a number of people who will continue to actively promote the campaign for you during your campaign.
 30+ days of campaigning is a long time to maintain motivation and a positive outlook – think carefully who would be willing to take this on and then help them to help you.
-The more cheerleaders you have, the better chance of success for your project.
+The more cheerleaders you have in your crowdfunding team, the better chance of success for your project.

 #13: Fulfilment team